iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 #### Challenges with Manual Analysis and Traditional Methods

    Linking specific fault patterns to particular machine components usually requires expert knowledge.
 Recognizing issues like bearing faults or diagnosing machine-specific anomalies demands experience and regular inspections.
-However, relying on specialists is costly, and extended intervals between inspections can lead to missed random faults.
+However, relying on specialists only is costly, and the extensive interval between two inspections can lead to missed random faults.

-Given the sheer volume of data—hundreds of plots generated daily—manual analysis becomes impractical.
-Traditional automated methods, such as frequency binning and setting thresholds for each bin, are widely accepted but come with their own limitations:
+   In addition, the sheer volume of data --hundreds of plots generated daily-- makes manual analysis impractical.
+Traditional automated methods, such as frequency binning and manually setting thresholds for each bin, are widely accepted but come with their own limitations:

-- **Dependency on Expertise:** Setting accurate thresholds requires deep expertise in the machine’s internals.
+   - **Dependency on Expertise:** Setting accurate thresholds requires understanding of the machine's internals.

-- **Constant Operating Conditions:** These methods work best for machines that operate at constant speeds and loads.
+   - **Operating point variability:** Traditional threshold-based methods work best for machines that operate at constant speeds and loads.
+Varying conditions require relaxation of the alarm thresholds at best and the necessary headroom to avoid false positives affects the sensitivity of the monitoring system drastically.
-- **Adapting to Variability:** When machines operate under variable speeds, loads, and process noise, traditional methods begin to struggle.

 #### The Power of Machine Learning